radiantlogic-v8/documentation-new/documentation/data-analysis-guide/02-using-the-identity-data-analysis-web-interface.md

 ![An image showing ](Media/Image2.8.jpg)

-Figure 2.8: The Data Analysis Tool’s Summary Tab
+Figure 8: The Data Analysis Tool’s Summary Tab

 The Run New Analysis button restarts the analysis process and returns you to the Choose Dataset Type.

->**NOTE – re-starting the analysis process over discards your current analysis re-sults.**
+>[!note] Re-starting the analysis process over discards your current analysis re-sults.

 To export your data analysis to PDF, click the Export to PDF button.
 The Export to PDF button generates a PDF report of the entire analysis, which it displays in a PDF web viewer in a new browser tab.
 You may then download and save the generated PDF file.